gnodar01/Battleship-API/README.md

 - One 2 space ship - A Patrol Ship: `| O | O |`

 Exactly two players start and join a game.
 They must each load their own boards with each of the 5 pieces.
 Once all pieces, for both players, are loaded, they may begin the game.
 The player who's turn it is, must guess a coordinate, A1 - J10.
 If the coordinate the player guesses, contains a ship, that ship is struck.
 To completely sink a ship, a player must hit each of the available spaces belonging to that ship.
-After the player makes a move, it is thne the other player's turn to guess a coordinate.
-The first player to sink all 5 of the opposite player's ships, wins.
+After the player makes a move, it is then the other player's turn to guess a coordinate.
+The first player to sink all 5 of the opposite player's ships wins.

 ## Instructions for using the Battleship API

 - To begin a game, there must be at least two players.
-To create a user account, you must send a `POST` request to the `user.create_user` endpoint at `/user/new`. `user.create_user` takes in an `email` field and `name` field, both of which are strings.
+To create a user account, you must send a `POST` request to the `user.create_user` endpoint at `/user/new`. `user.create_user` takes in an `email` field and `name` field, both of which are *Strings*.

+- To create a new game, a `POST` request is sent to the `game.create_game` endpoint at `game/new`. `game/new` takes in two fields: `player_one_name`, which is required, and `player_two_name`, which is optional (a second player may join an open game at a later time).
+Both fields must be supplied with the usernames of registered users.

 ## Endpoints